pinnaculum/galacteek/galacteek/docs/manual/en/filemanager.rst

 Store timestamp metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^

+This option is accessible from the timeframe selector widget (click on the clock to open it).

 This option controls how the files are linked inside the MFS.
 When time metadata is enabled, filenames are prefixed with a timestamp and other metadata.
 Files are then grouped by day, and you can later filter files by date.

-*Note*: this option is enabled by default and persisted.
+*Note*: this option is disabled by default and persisted.

 Selecting the working folder
 ----------------------------